stefanpejcic/dev.openpanel.com/docs/modules/index.md

 ## Example Module

-In this example we will create a simple module to run command `opencli files-fix_permissions <USER> <FOLDER>` and set appropiate user permissions in home directory.
+In this example we will create a simple module to run command [opencli files-fix_permissions](/cli/files.html#Fix-Permissions) and set appropiate user permissions in home directory.

 First lets create a directory for our new app: